silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

 - **Flash Loan**: Flash loans can be issued, with hooks ensuring proper validation and fee tracking.
 - **Liquidation Call**: When a user’s position is insolvent, the protocol invokes liquidation, with hooks tracking the sale of collateral and the repayment of debt.

-# Deposit Function Hook Actions
+# Deposit function hook actions

 - **Action**: `Hook.depositAction(depositType)`
   - **Context**: This hook is invoked during deposit operations, allowing for actions to be taken before and after the deposit logic is executed.
 Depositors receive shares representing their stake in the vault, and this process can trigger other hook actions such as token transfers when these shares are minted.
 The protocol supports different types of deposits that determine liquidity and risk preferences.